shipInside: Our newly renovated shiplap bathroom shower wall.

-Let’s chat for a minute about shiplap in the bathroom – specifically in the shower!
+Specifically a shiplap bathroom wall!
 We went for it and I adore how it looks in the space.
 It was definitely the right decision for this bathroom, although I should preface there was a lot of thought and research put into it.
 We considered just doing subway tile, but I really wanted the look of the wood to contrast the gorgeousness of the arabesque tile wall.
 Plus I wanted to extend that shower wall all the way across the bathroom to make it seem larger.
 Tiling all that space would have been overkill.

 There wasn’t much helpful advice I could find online for doing this – because honestly, it’s a little nutty.
-So we had our contractor help us figuring out how to make it work in best way that would protect our house and investment along the way.
+So we had our contractor help us figure out how to make it work in the best.
+And a way that would protect our house and investment along the way.
 Here are a few tips for putting shiplap wood in a shower, if you dare.

-- We started with a deep coat of red guard on top of the drywall which will protect the wall underneath in the chance the wood eventually molds.
+- First, we started with a deep coat of red guard on top of the drywall which will protect the wall underneath in the chance the wood eventually molds.

-- We laid the wood being sure to caulk every nook and cranny possible.
+- Then we laid the wood being sure to caulk every nook and cranny possible.

-- We used an exterior grade paint which should protect the shiplap from possible splashes and direct water contact – think about the paint the exterior of a house get’s on top of the wood siding.
+- We used exterior grade paint which should protect the shiplap from possible splashes and direct water contact – think about the paint the exterior of a house gets on top of the wood siding.

-Even with all these precautions there is a chance the years from now we will need to replace the shiplap and I totally understand that, but the look was just too pretty to pass up for today.
+Even with all these precautions, there is a chance the years from now we will need to replace the shiplap.
+I totally understand that, but the look was just too pretty to pass up for today.

 The Alape Bucket Sink is from Rejuvenation.
 Isn’t is so much fun!?!
 I love the cheeky and fun play on a vintage washroom it gives.

-One last minute detail I love is that we decided to not put sheet rock over the medicine cabinet hole in the wall.
-Instead we tied it into the other shiplap walls and it’s a cute spot for storing toothbrushes and little bathroom details (also although it wasn’t up for these photos, I just bought this cute towel hook to go in the box as well).
+One last minute detail I love is that we decided to not put sheetrock over the medicine cabinet hole in the wall.
+Instead, we tied it into the other shiplap bathroom walls and it’s a cute spot for storing toothbrushes and little bathroom details (also although it wasn’t up for these photos, I just bought this cute towel hook to go in the box as well).